Socially responsible investing: How to build a portfolio that matches your values

 In other words, a socially responsible investor’s goal is to invest in building their wealth in a way that considers the impact that companies have on the world and its people.
 This type of investing can be adapted to many different individual beliefs, values, and principles.

-Four types of socially responsible investing: SRI, ESG, impact investing, faith investing
+Types of socially responsible investing: SRI, ESG, impact, and faith investing

-This subset of socially responsible investing focuses on building portfolios based upon the values of a particular religion.
+Faith investing, a subset of socially responsible investing, focuses on building portfolios based upon the values of a particular religion.
 The origins of sustainable investing can even be traced back to faith investing.
 Religious groups like Muslims, Quakers, and Methodists used their ethics codes to guide their financial decisions and pave the way for more values-based, sustainable strategies.

 Why are some investors interested in socially responsible investing?

-- The ability to build wealth without compromising your morals.
+• The ability to potentially build wealth in line with your values.

 Like any investing strategy, of course, socially responsible investing also has potential drawbacks: